Challenge

 Solution

-In partnership with a top 10 pharmaceutical company, Evidation used administrative medical claims data to identify ~500 individuals with MS and ~1500 individuals without MS to partake in this study.
-Those without MS met age, sex, and geography controls, and all participants met weartime requirements, ensuring data continuity and quality.
 Throughout the duration of the study, researchers computed daily summaries of both step and sleep data recorded by the minute via participants’ wearables.
 Combining this data with medical claims and demographics data, experts could see notable differences between MS and non-MS individuals.
 In addition, they were able to identify flare-up events in patients with MS, paving the way for remote monitoring and management.

 Results

-• Identify patients living with MS
+• Identify individuals living with MS

 • Document meaningful events

-Lower mobility is significantly associated with increased pain
+Key finding: Lower mobility is significantly associated with increased pain

-This finding indicates that data from passive trackers may be used to build an index of pain symptoms over time.
+This indicates that data from passive trackers may be used to build an index of pain symptoms over time.
 RWD such as this allows experts to develop clinical cohorts differentiated by comorbidity level, medical utilization, and pain symptoms.

-When controlling for symptoms, patients who have switched DMTs receive neuro MRIs 1.5x more often than single-DMT patients
+Key finding: When controlling for symptoms, patients who have switched DMTs receive neuro MRIs 1.5x more often than single-DMT patients

 This suggests that some single-DMT patients appear to be clinically monitored at suboptimal levels, potentially leading to inferior medication regimens.